-Baby doesn’t have much hair.
-Will rubbing XO or other alcohol on her scalp help boost its growth?
+If your baby doesn’t have much hair, will rubbing XO or other alcohol on her scalp help boost its growth?

 “Rubbing alcohol onto her scalp is unlikely to be of any benefit, and may be harmful if it gets into her eyes,” says Dr Natalie Epton, a specialist paediatrician and neonatologist.